Text from my keynote for DHSI@Congress. June 5, 2019.

-- Production: Intimately connected with audience, Indigenous acts of production (that is the process of making) can function as a politically galvanizing force, insofar as they create safe spaces for community to gather, learn, and heal together.
-Working together towards the development of a creative work generates bonds and alliances across communities while generating a shared language of resurgence that exceeds the work itself and spills over into new projects and maker movements.
+- Production: Intimately connected with audience, Indigenous acts of production (the process of making) can function as a politically galvanizing force, insofar as they create safe spaces for community to gather, learn, and heal together.
+Working together towards developing creative work generates bonds and alliances across communities while generating a shared language of resurgence that exceeds the work and spills over into new projects and maker movements.

 - Mobilization: as Indigenous film and media is more widely distributed via digital platforms, international exhibitions, and wide-release film distribution, it is reclaiming—for Indigenous peoples—what community-specific indigeneity is.
 These identities have often been overdetermined by the narratives of white, male researchers such as Ward, but film and maker culture, produced by artists such as Simpson are generating new spaces, from which Indigenous peoples can safely interrogate identity.

-That being said, of course, the maker movement itself is also deeply rooted in the colonial heteropatriarchy, so any translation across the two fields—DH and Indigenous studies—must be negotiated carefully and thoughtfully.
+That being said, the maker movement is also deeply rooted in the colonial heteropatriarchy, so any translation across the two fields—DH and Indigenous studies—must be negotiated carefully and thoughtfully.

 I want to attempt to open up some potential spaces for conversation here.

-The maker movement is an extenuation of DIY culture rooted in the creation of new technologies and the manipulation of, or “tinkering” with, of existing ones, including both software and hardware.
-It revels in practical skills, “hands-on” problem-solving, and open-source culture, all of which are shared via design “cookbooks,” exploded diagrams, and explainer videos that can be found on websites and publications like makezine, instructables, thingiverse, and DIY.org.
+The maker movement is an extenuation of DIY culture rooted in creating new technologies and manipulating, or “tinkering” with, existing ones, including both software and hardware.
+It revels in practical skills, “hands-on” problem-solving, and open-source culture, all of which are shared via design “cookbooks,” exploded diagrams and explainer videos that can be found on websites and publications like makezine, instructables, thingiverse, and DIY.org.

 I suspect that many of you in this room are familiar with maker culture through the work of our colleague Jentery Sayers, whose Maker Lab operated at the University of Victoria.

-Sayers work has been instrumental in how I imagine my own applications of maker culture in the classroom and also how I’ve begun to theorize the neo-colonial, and anti-technocapitalist implications of the movement.
+Sayers’s work has been instrumental in how I imagine my own applications of maker culture in the classroom and how I’ve begun theorizing the neo-colonial and anti-techno-capitalist implications of the movement.